 On 30 October, we joined Praguers at Manifesto Market’s numerous eateries to enjoy autumnal delicacies made with pumpkins: creamy pumpkin soups, pumpkin spice lattes, pumpkin pastries, chicken and pasta with pumpkin seed pesto, dumplings stuffed with rabbit and pumpkin, and pumpkin-flavored cocktails named Autumn Whisper.

-At night, we attended festivities at the Holešovice Tržnice (Food Stall Market) to celebrate Mexico’s Day of the Dead (Dia de los Muertos).
+On 31 October, Louis and I attended festivities at the Holešovice Tržnice (Food Stall Market) to celebrate Mexico’s Day of the Dead (Dia de los Muertos).
 That holiday is included on UNESCO's Intangible Cultural Heritage List.
 It reminded us of the Halloween that we had in Finland, where Finns had reverence at graveyards for their ancestors.
 In Prague, people had their faces painted like skeletons, Mariachi bands performed in traditional costumes, and Mexican cuisine was the specialty.

 Being a clean and sanitary population, Czechs are similar to Asians by removing their shoes when they enter a home.
 We do that, too.
 Most Americans keep their dirty shoes on at home—often putting them on their beds and furniture—so we are exceptional from them!